Dark forest hypothesis: Science fiction versions

 In addition to Fred Saberhagen's Berserker novels, variations of these ideas have been used in other science fiction stories.
 In 1987, science fiction author Greg Bear explored this concept that he called a "vicious jungle" in his novel The Forge of God.
 In The Forge of God, humanity is likened to a baby crying in a hostile forest: "There once was an infant lost in the woods, crying its heart out, wondering why no one answered, drawing down the wolves."
 One of the characters explains, "We've been sitting in our tree chirping like foolish birds for over a century now, wondering why no other birds answered.
 The galactic skies are full of hawks, that's why.
 Planetisms that don't know enough to keep quiet, get eaten."

 The term "dark forest" was coined for the idea in 2008 by science fiction author Liu Cixin in his novel The Dark Forest.

-In Liu Cixin's novel, the dark forest hypothesis is introduced by the character Ye Wenjie, while visiting her daughter's grave.
+In Liu Cixin's novel, the dark forest hypothesis is introduced by the character Luo Ji, while discussing with Ye Wenjie.
 She introduces three key axioms to a new field she describes as "cosmic sociology":